 The attached water pump is also used to inflate the Helsinki, which can accommodate up to seven people.
 Atop the pump are controls for temperature and water jets, as well as a timer which can be used to set the water temperature up to 72 hours in advance.
-However, at $1,499, the Helsinki costs as much as a flight to Finland.
+However, with prices close to $1,000, the Helsinki costs as much as a flight to Finland.

 Sometimes it's hip to be square.
 Coleman's Hawaii SaluSpa inflatable hot tub takes a different shape than other, circular hot tubs, but still has all the amenities you want: 114 bubble jets, a cushioned floor, and room for up to four people.
-It's available in blue for $799, and gray for $899.
+It's available in blue and gray.

 Digital controls on the top of the pump are easy to navigate, and let you adjust the temperature, bubbles, and set timers.
 The filter cartridges are a cinch to replace, and the whole package is compact enough to store in the garage.
 The kit comes with the pool, one pool liner, a pool cover, a pump a chemical floater, two filter cartridges, an air pad protector, a repair patch, and an AirJet system.